bhdirect-ebooks/dev-docs/source/process/markup.md

 ### For changing heading case

 Run `titlecase` to make all headings titlecase.
-Use `titlecase --help` for more options:
+Use `titlecase --help` or `toolkit titlecase` for more options and usage info:

 * Use `titlecase -1` to make only `<h1>s` titlecase.
 Continue incrementing the digit flag to titlecase headings up to `<h6>s`
 * Use `titlecase -c` to choose which project ePubs on which to run `titlecase`